 We hope you will love to read the story behind each of these photographs.
-Also read about these photographers their style of photography, their profile, history, interests and equipments they use etc.
+Also read about these photographers their style of photography, their profile, history, interests, and types of equipment they use, etc.

 We heartily congratulate all these artists.
-They all are great inspiration in portrait photography world.
+They all are great inspirations in the portrait photography world.
 We are also appreciating all those featured requests that we receive every week.

 My name is Emilija.
-I’m from Lithuania, Kaunas city.
-I’m 22 years old and this year successfully finished studies at Kaunas Collage.
+I’m from Lithuania, the Kaunas city.
+I’m 22 years old and this year successfully finished studies at Kaunas College.
 My work was exhibited at various exhibitions.
-Studies time I was concentrated in analogue photography and experimenting with processes but this summer I let myself to experiment more with digital photography.
+Studies time I was concentrated in analog photography and experimenting with processes but this summer I let myself experiment more with digital photography.

-This picture is one of a series of photos which I did for Igne who contacted me on Facebook.
+This picture is one of a series of photos that I did for Igne who contacted me on Facebook.
 She wanted mystical photo sessions with flowers and this to me is a favorite topic.
-This photo session I specifically prepares my handmade floral crowns and for the first time I used smoke bombs.
+This photo session I specifically prepare my handmade floral crowns and for the first time, I used smoke bombs.
 Of all the pictures I liked this one because it has a sense of lightness like smoke.
-Photo session took place in the city center in the oak forest.
+The photo session took place in the city center in the oak forest.
 Everything went in the evening so the lighting was poor and after the photo session started raining heavily so we were lucky.
-The main work was a post processing with Adobe Photoshop CS6 where I worked mainly with lighting and colors.
+The main work was post-processing with Adobe Photoshop CS6 where I worked mainly with lighting and colors.
 I took pictures with the Canon 1200D, lens I used 50mm, F/1.8.